Vivin2005/myPortfolio/README.md

 # myPortfolio

-This is college placement training.
+This is college placement training repository.